Administration Basic Sciences Clinical Sciences Centers of Excellence

 Australian National University

-Bio Dr. Bronya Keats is Professor and Chair of the Department of Genetics, and is the Director of the Molecular and Human Genetics Center at Louisiana State University Health Sciences Center.
-She received her Ph.D. in Human Genetics from the Australian National University in 1976, and spent several postdoctoral years at the University of Hawaii before accepting a faculty position at Louisiana State University Health Sciences Center in 1982.
-Dr. Keat has served on numerous NIH Student Sections and Working Groups; in particular, she was a member of the National Deafness and other Communication Disorders Advisory Council from 1995-1999, and a member of the NIH National Advisory Council for Human Genome Research from 2000-2005.
-Additionally, she recently completed her two-year term as President of the Association of Professors of Human and Medical Genetics.
+Dr. Bronya Keats is Professor & Chair Emeritus of the LSUHSC Department of Genetics, and Professor of Biomedical Science & Biochemistry in the Research School of Biology at the Australian National University.
+She received her Ph.D. in Human Genetics from ANU in 1976, and spent several postdoctoral years at the University of Hawaii before accepting a faculty position at LSUHSC in 1982.
+From 2000-2008 she was Professor & Chair of the LSUHSC Department of Genetics and Director of the Molecular & Human Genetics Center of Excellence.
+Dr. Keats has served on numerous NIH Study Sections and Working Groups; in particular, she was a member of the National Deafness and other Communication Disorders Advisory Council (1995-1999), and the National Advisory Council for Human Genome Research (2000-2005).
+Additionally, she was President of the Association of Professors of Human and Medical Genetics in 2005-2006.

 Population Genetics